 The medieval Market Cross sits at the heart of Castle Combe where its three main streets meet.
 It’s a reminder of when Castle Combe was granted the right to hold a weekly market by King Henry VI in 1440, an important landmark in the village’s history which helped it prosper.

-Castle Combe’s Market Cross is unusual in that it’s got a roof above it, and it has shields and roses carved into the columns.
+Castle Combe’s Market Cross is unusual in that it has a roof above it, and there are shields and roses carved into the columns.
 There would also have originally been a Buttercross too, where shoppers would come to buy butter, milk and eggs, but it was dismantled in the 19th century.
-You can see the old village water pump though and a mounting block for getting onto horses.
+You can see the old village water pump though and a mounting block used for getting onto horses.

 Castle Combe still has a market today, but it now takes place in the village hall several times a month, with pies, jams, sweets, crafts, candles, jewellery and knits for sale.